Student Corner: Pasquino and the Freedom of Expression

 PROLAW students under the statue of Giordano Bruno in Rome, Dec 9 2011

-There is a strong sense among the PROLAW students that freedom of expression is an indispensible component of sustainable development.
+There is a strong sense among the PROLAW students that freedom of expression is an indispensable component of sustainable development.
 People must be able to express their views on development issues, to call their elected leaders to account, to make their contribution to the formulation of policies that impact their life and well-being, and to express their individual and collective opinion in all matters of human endeavors.
 Many development programs fall short of their goals because the people whom the programs are intended to help are not properly consulted.
 As a result such development programs become an imposition, which the people, in all fairness, should not be compelled to accept.

 The Johannesburg declaration is clear in asserting that freedom of expression is a pre-requisite to enhancing the rule of law and national and international security .
 It is therefore no surprise that basic freedoms such as freedom of expression and assembly are at the center of many class discussions.